PhD Candidate | Graduating June 2026

 Under Review

-An interactive Mixed Reality and web-based system that enables users to identify and manage data collection by IoT devices through network traffic analysis and visualization.
+An interactive MR and web-based system that enables users to identify and manage data collection by IoT devices through network traffic analysis.

 Amazon Alexa Privacy Analysis